 The NTA recommends the IRS require charities that file Form 1023-EZ to also provide financial information and organizational documents.
 The IRS is not following this recommendation.
 Rather, the IRS is relying on charities to provide additional information through the returns for tax exempt organizations (Form 990 and Form 990-EZ).

 Charities and nonprofits of all sizes face unique and sometimes challenging tax issues.
 A skilled tax lawyer can make all the difference.
-The tax attorneys of Goldburd McCone LLP provide the highest caliber of counsel and advocacy to nonprofits throughout New York City and beyond.
+The tax attorneys of Goldburd McCone LLP provide the highest caliber of counsel and advocacy to nonprofits throughout New York City and Long Island and beyond.

 Sources: Many tax-exempt charities don’t meet IRS requirements, Tax Pro Today, February 6, 2017, by Michael Cohn, 2016 Annual Report to Congress, National Taxpayer Advocate